What materials should I send to be considered in the program?

 Upon completion, am I awarded a degree?

-No, the Post Bacc program is not a degree-granting program.
+No, the Post Baccalaureate program is not a degree-granting program.

 When will I know if I have been accepted?

-If you are accepted into the advanced premed studies program, we will send you a letter of acceptance on or before May 4, 2018.
+If you are accepted into the advanced premed studies program, you will be notified on or before May 15, 2019.

 What if I have a family vacation planned during the time of the orientation?